dcknuth/pi_pico_lamp/README.md

 3. Click the **Save + Run** button near the top

 ## Your Turn
-What do you want your lamp to look like.
+What do you want your lamp to look like?
 Given the three examples, can you write some code to get the LEDs to do what you want them to?

 ## Make Your Lamp (paper version)
 This will be pretty lame, but is quick and easy.